AwaeshaHuss/Git-Cheat-Sheet-Manual/git_cheat_sheet.md

   - `git checkout <branchname>`: Switch to the specified branch.
   - `git branch -d <branchname>`: Safely delete a branch.
   - `git branch -D <branchname>`: Force delete a branch.
+  - `git merge <source-branch>`: After checkout from the source-branch, this merge source-branch with the curret-branch

 ---